DATA PROTECTION POLICY

 2.4.
 Types of Personal Data processed

-The Controller processes your name, address, all contact information which you provide to the Data Controller, your VAT number, your identity card number and/or your passport number.
+The Controller processes your name, address, all contact information which you provide to the Data Controller, your VAT number, your identity card number and/or your passport number and/or details relative to your passport and details relative to your Visa.

 3. Principles relating to the processing by the Controller of Personal Data